Reich Postal Ministry: Formation

 After World War I, in February 1919, the ministry succeeded the former Reichspost agency of the German Empire that had been established in the course of the German unification in 1871.
 The office building of the Reich Postal Ministry was built between 1871 and 1874 in the Leipziger Straße, Berlin.
 Today it houses the Museum of Communications.

 The hyperinflation in the Weimar Republic created a deficit in the post- and telecommunications services.
-The act of 1924 (Reichspostfinanzgesetz), created the Deutsche Reichspost (DRP) as an separate entity within the RPM; financially independent, covering their expenditures with user fees, yet organizationally and personnelwise part of the national government and civil service system.
+The act of 1924 (Reichspostfinanzgesetz), created the Deutsche Reichspost (DRP) as a separate entity within the RPM; financially independent, covering their expenditures with user fees, yet organizationally and personnelwise part of the national government and civil service system.
 Its assets received the status of a special assets, separate from the general government assets.

-When the Nazis took control of the government 1933, political prerogatives became decisive, leading to the RPM with the DRP becoming an instrument for the strategic leadership of the government and the Wehrmacht.
+When the Nazis seized control of the government in 1933, political prerogatives became decisive, leading to the RPM with the DRP becoming an instrument for the strategic leadership of the government and the Wehrmacht.
 Political and military directives determined the direction of the structural and technological development of the DRP services.
 The principle of the DRP as a business enterprise was replaced by the Nazi tenet that the DRP was a government agency exercising important sovereign rights of the State.

 During the period 1933–1935, the DRP became politically realigned and used as an instrument for the Nazi economic policy.
 The period 1936–1939 saw the DRP subordinate to the policy of economic self-sufficiency and preparation for war.

 In 1935, when the Territory of the Saar Basin, was incorporated into Germany, the postal and telecommunication services of the territory was integrated into the DRP.
 With the annexation of Austria in 1938, the Austrian postal and telegraph administration and the postal saving bureau became part of the DRP.
 During World War II, the DRP became an agency for warfare.

 Organization

-During WW2 the organization of the Reichspostministerium was as follows:
+During World War II, the organization of the Reich Postal Ministry was as follows: